Author Interview: Prof. Andrew J. Lees

 – Interview with Carlo Colosimo, MD, Santa Maria University Hosptial, Terni, Italy; Moving Along Co-Editor

-Andrew J. Lees is a Professor of Neurology at Reta Lila Weston Inst. of Neurological Studies in London, United Kingdom, as well as an MDS Honorary Member and Past-President (2005-2006).
-In anticipation of his recently published memoir, Mentored by a Madam: The William Burroughs Experiment, Prof. Lees was kind enough to answer a few questions from Carlo Colosimo related to his personal life and professional career.
+Andrew J. Lees, MD, FRCP, FMedSci, is a Professor of Neurology at Reta Lila Weston Inst. of Neurological Studies in London, United Kingdom, as well as an MDS Honorary Member and Past-President (2005-2006).
+In anticipation of his recently published memoir, Mentored by a Madman: The William Burroughs Experiment, Prof. Lees was kind enough to answer a few questions from Carlo Colosimo related to his personal life and professional career.

 Was your decision to study medicine an early or a late one?

 I am the only doctor in my family, to my recollection.
 I never played ‘doctors and nurses’ as a small child and I certainly cannot recall having any great desires to heal or even relieve suffering as a teenager.
 I came to medicine through a love of botany and natural history and some 'subtle’ career advice from my parents.

 I wanted to be an ethnobotanist following in the footsteps of Richard Spruce, the Yorkshire bryologist who spent 17 years in the Amazon and Andes collecting plants.